techiediaries/techiediaries/_posts/2020/angular-10/2019-09-15-angular-router-resolve.md

 We import the `ActivatedRouteSnapshot` class from the `@angular/router` package and we provide a paramater `route` of type `ActivatedRouteSnapshot` to the `resolve()` method.
 Finally we use `route.params.date` to get the value of the `date` parameter.

+## Passing the Route Resolver to the Angular 10 Router

 One final thing you need to do is to pass the resolver we created to `resolve` property of the corresponding route in the `Routes` array of your Angular routing module: